neil-72/emissions-data-analyzer/README.md

 A tool to automatically extract Scope 1 and Scope 2 carbon emissions data from company sustainability reports using Brave Search and Claude APIs.

 ## Key Features
-- Smart section targeting to find emissions data in complex reports
+1. Smart section targeting to locate emissions data in complex reports, prioritizing relevant sections and keywords.
-- Robust validation of extracted data with typical range checking
+2. Robust validation to ensure extracted data falls within typical corporate ranges.
-- Support for multiple report formats (PDF, web-based)
+3. Support for multiple report formats, including PDF and web-based reports.
-- Detailed logging for debugging and verification
+4. Detailed logging for debugging and verification of results.
-- Fallback strategies when primary data extraction fails

 ## Setup